 Beards were also in fashion during the Middle Ages and a meticulously-groomed beard often signified that its wearer was of the upper class, nobility or a knight.
 Knights were especially fond of their facial hair, flaunting it as a symbol of manliness and fighting prowess.

 However, clean-shaven faces were preferred during other time periods, like the Renaissance.
 Beards have even been used a means for government exploitation.
 King Henry VIII of England decided he could make money by taxing beards.
 Most men decided to simply avoid paying by shaving, ushering in a new clean-shaven fashion era.

-Take for example a 2008 study conducted by Northumbria University of the UK.
-The results indicated that more than half of women they surveyed prefered men with light stubble over full-bearded and clean-shaven men.
-The same study also concluded that men with full beards appeared to the women surveyed as more masculine, aggressive and socially mature.
+For example, take a 2008 study conducted by Northumbria University of the UK.
+The results indicated that more than half of women they surveyed preferred men with light stubble over full-bearded and clean-shaven men.
+The same study also concluded that men with full beards appeared as more masculine, aggressive and socially mature.

 However, those results were much different from a 2013 study (Dixson & Brooks) which found that a majority of women found light stubble the least attractive when compared to clean-shaven and full-bearded men.
 Interestingly, the study was in agreement with the 2008 study in showing that women perceive full-bearded men as more masculine.

 Numerous other studies have asked women to view photos of men and rate the potential for a long-term relationship with each man pictured.
 Many of these studies used digitally-retouched photos showing the same man in with varied facial hair length.
 The women in a majority of these studies pointed to men with full beards as having the greatest potential for a long-term relationship.
 Men with light stubble or no facial hair at all were deemed to be the least likely candidates for anything more than a short-term relationship.